Wednesday, May 24, 2017 and now , the London Marathon is done – next up Dorchester!

-It started out with a vague aspiration to run the London marathon, just once, and in under four hours.
+I started running in an attempt to lose some weight early in 2013.
+But also I had a vague aspiration to run the London marathon, just once, and in under four hours.
 Well I completed London in April 2014, but it took over four hours.
 And so a second marathon followed, Paris 2015, and this time the four hour barrier was breached.
-Three more marathons followed, North Dorset Village, the Giant’s Head (an off-road event), and Valencia (as official UK blogger).
+So many people have supported me so generously on this journey and have helped so far to raise around £10000 for this great charity.